shyampurk/kitchen-tracker/Deploy.md

 ### Step 4 :
-Login to Bluemix console via cf tool and select the space.
+Login to Bluemix console via <strong>cf</strong> tool and select the space.

 ### Step 5 :
 Change directory to the server application root (kitchen_tracker) under the cloned github repository.